 The Board is satisfied that it has fulfilled its responsibilities defined in the charter for the year under review.

-The performance and effectiveness of the Board and its subcommittees that are evaluated every two years strive for continued improvement.
+The performance and effectiveness of the Board and its subcommittees are evaluated every two years to ensure continued improvement.
+An evaluation exercise was conducted during the year under review to assess the Board effectiveness across the following areas:

 Key performance measures and targets for assessing the achievement of strategic objectives and positive outcomes over the short, medium and long term are defined within the EOH reporting framework.
 The respective Board subcommittees perform ongoing oversight over the implementation of the Group and operational strategies and their value drivers.
 The EXCO performs oversight and monitoring of operational budgets, plans and targets by management against agreed performance measures and targets.